 Age plays an important role.
 Young drivers under 25, especially teenage drivers, are considered high-risk applicants because they pay excessively high rates compared to more mature clients in the same location.

 3. Driving record

 It is a determining point.
 Insurance companies look closely at your driving record.
-You will be rated as a high-risk driver if they see speeding tickets, an IUD, an at-fault accident, and traffic violations.
-To avoid high rates, you should stay away from accidents and maintain a clean driving record for five years.
+You will be rated as a high-risk driver if you have speeding tickets, an IUD, an at-fault accident, and traffic violations.
+To avoid high rates, you should stay away from accidents and maintain a clean driving record for at least five years.

 4. Type of vehicle

 The type of vehicle is important to know the number of insurance rates.
 New cars have a higher insurance cost than older cars.
 Vehicles with updated safety features get better liability insurance and personal injury protection coverage rates than those without.

 When purchasing collision coverage, the vehicle’s value will automatically be related to the insurance cost.
 Premiums will be higher if replacing or repairing the car is expensive.
 If it is comprehensive coverage, some cars are easier to steal than others, and if you drive a vulnerable vehicle, you may have to pay more.

 One of the reasons why car insurance is so expensive is if you are overinsured.
 You may be paying for a full coverage policy and other types of coverage that you don’t need, for example, supplemental uninsured motorist coverage or roadside assistance.